 Ancient Japanese design.

-At the top of the pagoda is the Phoenix symbol, the protective mascot of Buddha.
+At the top of the pagoda is the Phoenix symbol, which serves as the protective mascot of Buddha.

 The bridge leading to the main hall of the temple.

-So we have visited the entire "10 Yen Pagoda" Byodo-in.
-The time was around 12 noon, so I took a break and had lunch on the road leading to the temple.
+So we have finished visiting the “10 Yen Temple” Byodo-in.
+It was around 12 noon, so we stopped and had lunch on the road leading to the temple.

-Along the road are many restaurants, the food is also very diverse, from cakes, rice, or ramen, ...
+Along the road are many eateries, the food is also very diverse, from cakes, rice, or ramen, ...

 A cafe, with lunch.

-And I chose a Ramen restaurant located right at the entrance of the street.
-The ramen noodles here also have the green color of matcha, along with many types of accompanying Toppings for you to choose from.
-In addition, I have extremely special Matcha Beer and Matcha Gyoza.
-Remember to try it!
+I chose a ramen restaurant right at the entrance of the street.
+The ramen noodles here have a unique green matcha color, accompanied by a variety of toppings you can choose from.
+In addition, they offer an extremely special Matcha Beer and Matcha Gyoza.
+Make sure to try them!

 Ramen-shop-near-byodo-in-temple